In This Article

 Trigger warning: This post contains sensitive content related to abuse.

-Abuse of any kind is complicated and difficult to understand, navigate, and identify, but this is especially true for emotional abuse.
-In physically abusive relationships, there is tangible evidence of violence and distress.
-Beyond that, emotional abuse can involve extremely sophisticated—and more importantly, toxic—game-playing, like inconsistent, unpredictable displays of affection or love, which confuses the person being abused to the extent that they may not be able to understand or even discern their partner's behavior.
-And while the signs and advice can seem more ambiguous, psychological and emotional abuse can be just as damaging.
+Abuse of any kind is complicated and difficult to understand, navigate, and identify, and this is especially true for emotional abuse.
+In physically abusive relationships, there is tangible evidence of violence and distress, while emotional abuse can involve extremely sophisticated—and, more importantly, toxic—mind games, like inconsistent, unpredictable displays of affection.
+As a result, though its warning signs can seem ambiguous, emotional abuse can be just as damaging.

-As laid out by Beverly Engel in The Emotionally Abusive Relationship, the parameters are clear: "Emotional abuse is defined as any nonphysical behavior or attitude that is designed to control, subdue, punish, or isolate another person through the use of humiliation or fear."
-So to better understand how emotional abuse plays out in intimate partnerships and to identify the signs for both those who are in one as well as how to support loved ones, we spoke with Kelly McNelis, founder of Women for One and author of Your Messy Brilliance, and Sherry Benton, Ph.D., founder and chief science officer of TAO Connect.
-Read on to hear about the major signs of an emotionally abusive relationship as well as when and how to reevaluate a relationship.
+According to Beverly Engel, author of The Emotionally Abusive Relationship, "Emotional abuse is defined as any nonphysical behavior or attitude that is designed to control, subdue, punish, or isolate another person through the use of humiliation or fear."
+To help victims and their loved ones better understand how emotional abuse plays out and identify its red flags, we spoke with Kelly McNelis, founder of Women for One and author of Your Messy Brilliance, and Dr. Sherry Benton, founder and chief science officer of TAO Connect.
+Read on to hear about the warning signs of emotional abuse and when and how to reevaluate a relationship.

 Why Emotional Abuse Is Difficult to Identify